Commandant banner

 • NDA (National Defence Academy) Exam:

-• Exam Pattern: Written exam followed by SSB (Services Selection Board) interview.
+• Exam Pattern: The exam includes written tests in Mathematics and General Ability, followed by SSB (Services Selection Board) interviews.

 • CDS (Combined Defence Services) Exam:

-• Purpose: For graduates to join the Indian Military Academy, Officers Training Academy, Indian Naval Academy, and Air Force Academy.
+• Description: Conducted by UPSC, this exam is for recruitment to the Indian Military Academy, Officers Training Academy, Indian Naval Academy, and Air Force Academy.

-• Exam Pattern: Written exam followed by SSB interview.
+• Exam Pattern: The exam includes written tests in English, General Knowledge, and Elementary Mathematics, followed by SSB interviews.

 Exam NameExam Date